Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Don’t get me wrong we need both approaches and understandings, obviously tech focused people have the knowledge and know-how to develop technology further, which is of utmost importance.

-By all means we are not all the same and even some more tech oriented individuals can be sometimes more emotionally involved.
+By all means we are not all the same (far from me to generalize here) and even some more tech oriented individuals can be "sometimes" more emotionally involved or connected.

 Though that usually gets overshadowed by ambition, the drive for discovering something new in tech which in most cases is not necessarily benefitting humanity as a whole but the individuals pockets behind the project.

-Now take all the self-proclaimed smartest gurus kind of guys on the planet, and go on figure that out, no, seriously be my guest 😉
+Now take all the self-proclaimed smartest tech gurus kind of guys on the planet, and go on figure that out, no, seriously be my guest

 Maybe we still don’t know everything about our brains and how they work, though we know enough to determine that most of us use just a very small part of it.